 Another Amish favorite that you can find among the jarred goods at many farmers’ markets is Chow Chow.
 This is a pickled vegetable salad that starts with a sugar and vinegar marinade.
 It also includes vegetables like cauliflower, carrots, peppers, celery, cabbage, and beans.

 Did you know that not all wine is made from grapes?
 Wine can be made by fermenting the juice of any fruit – including apples!
-If you’re looking for an interesting alternative for your next happy hour or dinner, we suggest trying the sweet and crisp flavor of Apple Wine from Naylor Winery.
+If you’re looking for an interesting alternative for your next happy hour or dinner, we suggest trying the sweet and crisp flavor of apple wine.